archesproject/arches-dev-training/slides/03-precourse-django.md

 ## Django Apps

-A project's functionality can be divided by subject into `Apps` This is where are models and views go:
+A project's functionality can be divided by subject into `Apps` This is where our models and views go:

 ```
 app/